Copyright©Yogesh Patel & all respective copyright holders of the material published

 Poets who also attended and can’t be seen in this limited long shot are

 Publishers who also attended and can’t be seen in this limited long shot are

 Jane Commane, Jamie and Laura McGarry, Dr Todd Swift, Angela Jarman, C B Patel

 Videos and more photos at http://www.skylarkpublications.co.uk/audiovideo.html

 All profit donated to various charities

 Skylark was launched in 1969 in India as a quarterly on the contemporary literature in translation by the late Baldev Mirza and Yogesh Patel as its editors.
 After 100 printed issues and a few books, it completed its journey.
-Reinvented, its independent journey begins now in England as the publishers with plans to help Diasporic writing and expat literature.
+Reinvented, its independent journey began in England as the publishers with plans to help diasporic writing and expat literature.

 It is currently promoting South-

 Please join our group to help each other.
 Write a review on a book by the other members.
 Then ask us to submit it to the selected magazines for you if you cannot.